Haskeeb265/obsidian-vault/1 - Rough Notes/Variables and Mutability.md

 # Variables and Mutability

 - By default, Rust makes your variables immutable.
 By this we mean that once a value has been assigned to your variable, it cannot be changed.
+- Rust encourages you to keep your variables immutable by default because its safe
 -